5.45×39mm: Enhanced penetration cartridges

 As body armor saw increasing use in militaries, the original 7N6 standard service cartridge bullet construction was changed several times to improve penetration.
 This resulted in the 7N6M, 7N10, 7N22, 7N24 and 7N39 variants.

 The 7N6M (M—Russian: Модернизированный; Modernizirovanniy or "modernized") cartridge was introduced in 1987.
 In contrast to the original 7N6 unhardened steel rod penetrator the 7N6M rod penetrator is made of steel 65 and hardened to 60 HRC.
-The 7N6M 3.43 g boat-tail bullet can penetrate a 6 mm thick St3 steel plate at 300 m and 6Zh85T body armour at 80 m.
+The 7N6M 3.43 g boat-tail bullet can penetrate a 6 mm thick St3 steel plate at 300 m.
 7N6(M) bullets have a red identification ring above the cartridge neck.
 The US Army's Ballistic Research Laboratory measured a ballistic coefficient (G7 BC) of 0.168 and form factor (G7 i) of 0.929 for the 7N6(M) projectile, which indicates good aerodynamic efficiency and external ballistic performance for the bullet diameter.
 The rounds are loaded to produce a maximal pressure of 290.00 MPa.

 The Bureau of Alcohol, Tobacco, Firearms and Explosives classified the 7N6 cartridge as "armor piercing handgun ammunition" on 7 April 2014, and, as such, it is illegal to import from Russia to the United States.

 The 7N10 "improved penetration" cartridge was introduced in 1992.
 The 7N10 boat-tail bullet weighs 3.60 g and the weight of the lengthened sleeker steel (high-carbon steel U12A) penetrator made of steel 70 was increased to 1.80 g and the lead plug in front of it was discarded.
 The hollow cavity at the front of these projectiles was reduced significantly compared to previous 7N6(M) projectiles.

 In 1994 the 7N10 design was improved by filling the remaining hollow cavity in the projectiles front with lead and reducing the weight of the penetrator to 1.72 g resulting in a bullet weighing 3.62 g.
 Upon impacting a hard target, soft lead is pressed sideways by the steel penetrator, tearing the jacket.
 It has a ballistic coefficient (G1 BC) of approximately 0.351 and (G7 BC) of approximately 0.176.